← All varieties

 Origin/History

-Raised by Mr. Brennaman of Lancaster County, Pennsylvania.
-The variety was reported on by the ad interim Committee of the Pennsylvania Horticultural Society, and was brought to the attention of Warder by Dr. J. K. Eshleman, of Downingtown, in whose orchard Warder had an opportunity of studying the variety.
+Brennaman originated in Lancaster County, Pennsylvania, raised by Mr. Brennaman.
+It was reported on by the ad interim Committee of the Pennsylvania Horticultural Society and was brought to John A. Warder's notice by Dr. J. K. Eshleman of Downingtown, in whose orchard Warder studied the variety.

 Tree